jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Evaluation :trollface:

 + Honestly a bit dissapointed in my lack of progress today.
 Although my body condition is kind of terrible since I haven't slept more than 5-6 hours in the past 3 days.
 Still having a bit of difficulty putting slightly convoluted recursive functions together.
+I need to sleep more so that I can use the full extent of my brain.

 # August 10, 2021

+There are 12 easy problems left in AlgoExpert.
+I want to just complete these in 1 day tmr.
+It's also spotlight hour for East Shellos in Pogo.
+Hmm.
+Decisions.
+Hope to solve all though.

 Solved :pencil:

++ `depth-first-search` - Awesome review.
+Somehow always forget dfs.
+Hard to put together a test case during the interview since the code looks funky to continually form the graph.
++ `minimum-waiting-time`
++ `class-photos`
++ `tandem-bicycle`
++ `product-sum`
++ `find-three-largest-numbers`
++ `bubble-sort`
++ `insertion-sort` -
++ `selection-sort` -
++ `caesar-cipher-encryptor` -
++ `run-length-encoding` -
++ `generate-document` -

 Watched :eyes: